coreshop/CoreShop/docs/03_Development/07_Tax_Manager.md

 # CoreShop Carrier

 CoreShop implements a Taxes using Tax Rules.
-If you need something different for tax calculation, you can need to implement the class CoreShop\Model\Plugin\TaxManager.
+If you need something different for tax calculation, you can need to implement the class CoreShop\Bundle\LegacyBundle\Model\Plugin\TaxManager.

 To notify CoreShop that a custom TaxManager is available, you need to hook into "tax.getTaxManager".